Holi Festival in Nepal- The Color festival date and Celebration

 - Traditionally Holi celebrates in Nepal and India only but nowadays Holi has been celebrating in many nations of the world like Barcelona, the Philippines, Sri Lanka, and America.
 Thus, Holi has been evolving and spreading among the various nation of the world.

-- Holi is a celebration of good and truth over evil.
+- Holi festival in Nepal is a celebration of good and truth over evil.

 - This also gives the indicator of the change of season. in earlier days people used to know that winter has ended and spring has arrived when they celebrate Holi.

-- Holi is a festival that is celebrated in two days in the major cities of Kathmandu.
+- Holi festival in Nepal that is celebrated in two days in the major cities of Kathmandu.
 On the first day preparation of Holi.
 Later born fire is light to do tractional rituals and the second day of Holi is “Ranwali Holi” is the main day.